-- Take the exam as a proctored exam. - By default, learners have the option to take the exam as a proctored exam or as a regular exam.
-To remove this option, see Prevent Learners from Opting Out of Proctored Exams. - Download and install proctoring software. - Complete identity and exam environment checks. - Earn a passing grade on the exam. - Receive a Satisfactory result for their proctoring session review.
+• Take the exam as a proctored exam.

+By default, learners are required to take the exam as a proctored exam.
+To allow learners the option to take an exam as a proctored exam or as an unproctored exam, see Allow Opting Out of Proctored Exams.

+- Download and install proctoring software. - · Complete identity and exam environment checks. - Earn a passing grade on the exam. - Receive a Satisfactory result for their proctoring session review.